Salmon Meunière

 Instructions

-To the same skillet, add butter and allow to brown for about 1 minute over medium heat.
+- To the same skillet, add butter and allow to melt brown for about 1 minute over medium heat.
 Stir with a wooden spoon, scraping the bottom to loosen any browned bits left from the salmon.
 Add fresh parsley and stir quickly.
 Add lemon juice and stir again, then remove from heat to prevent the sauce from burning.

 - Easy Salmon Quiche with Spinach